2MoreThings/UGR-SG/README.md

 # UGR-SG
-:video_game: :video_game: Rubik cube game for SG subject in Computer Science Degree at Univesity of Granada.
+:game_die: :video_game: Rubik cube game for SG subject in Computer Science Degree at Univesity of Granada.